You can study online for an Australia law degree, including Bachelor of Laws, a combined law degree, Juris Doctor and Master of Laws.

 Edith Cowan University has a top law school according to graduate satisfaction ratings.
 The course is law focused, with students able to build a program comprised only of legal subjects if they wish.
-But there is also the option of doing a combined degree that blends Law with Arts, Business, Criminology and Justice, or Psychological Science.
+But there is also the option of doing a combined degree that blends Law with Arts, Commerce, Criminology and Justice, or Psychological Science.
 Electives are available across fields including criminal and social justice, commercial law, and government/private.

-The University of New England offers a fully online law degree that can be completed in as little as 3 years of study if you already have a degree.
+The University of New England offers a 100% online law degree that can be completed in as little as 3 years of full-time study.
 The program is accredited by the Legal Profession Admission Board of NSW (LPAB) for admission as a legal practitioner in NSW and, by mutual recognition, across Australia.
 Students are encouraged to adopt both a critical and progressive approach to interpreting the law and legal system.
 You learn the law and relevant context.

 Although it’s not the only reason, many people study postgraduate law to get a legal career out of their law degree.